jfmeadow/showdb/README.md

 This is a slow work in progress and is by no means final.
 But it sure is interesting thus far!

+Also, the script reads out all song names for debugging and typo fixing, so there is a really long list in the output before the figures really get started.